petermatyas/ESP32-28-Inch-TFT-HamClock/readme.md

 <td align="center" width="33%"><img src="doc/Screens/07c-bigclock-binary.png" width="300" alt="Page 7 - and as a binary (BCD) clock"><br><sub>Page 7 - and as a binary (BCD) clock</sub></td>
 <td colspan="2" valign="top">

-The full-screen clock has three faces, chosen on the <b>Display</b> page of the web UI.
+The full-screen clock has three faces, chosen on the <b>Big Clock</b> page of the web UI.
 Whichever is showing, the badge underneath switches the clock between
 <b>QTH</b> and <b>UTC</b> time when tapped.